A Liaison With the National Guard

 Want your Hot Ticket listed?
 Contact email@example.com

-This article appears in the Feb.
-6, 2012, edition of National Journal Daily.
+This article appears in the February 6, 2012 edition of NJ Daily.